Tea Famille Golden Spring Tea Review

 • Milk or Lemon: Neither

-• Where to Buy: Tea Famille Official Website
+• Where to Buy: Currently unavailable

 I’ve been gifted this tea in small 4g sachets.
 When you rip open Tea Famille Golden Spring, you’re instantly hit with the aroma of a spring meadow.
 There’s that dusty pollen note from wildflowers, notes of chamomile and daisies, and sweet fresh grass that’s just beginning to grow.
 There’s a slight astringent note too, but it’s not overpowering.